 John Dooley says: practice daily for about 1 hour and play 3 times a week early morning.
 Record playing statistics for competition rounds only and create practice plans from that information.

-Golf is not an easy game to improve on and sometime golf goals are really hard to reach.
+Golf is not an easy game to improve on and sometimes golf goals are really hard to reach.
 However, there is great satisfaction from achieving goals.
 Motivate yourself to be accurate, precise and get stuck in.
 If we don’t reach our goals, it’s not the end of the world, at the very least we will have improved how we play golf.
-The main message is; set your goals, keep going and keep playing golf.
+The main message is; set your goals, keep going and all you need is to practice golf.